 About the Author:

-Carolyn Elliott is the editor of WITCH magazine, a sought-after coach, the acclaimed author of Awaken Your Genius, and the teacher of INFLUENCE: the life-altering course on mastering practical magic.
+Carolyn Elliott is the editor of WITCH magazine, a sought-after coach, the acclaimed author of the books Awaken Your Genius, and soon-to-be released Existential Kink, and the teacher of INFLUENCE: the life-altering course on mastering practical magic.

 featured image: Amor Fati rings by Jason Alton

 Show Comments (6)